 Have you been turned down or given a higher rate by other insurance companies offering final expense insurance simply because you have Multiple Sclerosis?
 Well, rest assured.
 You can count on Insurance for Final Expense to get you covered.

-You see, we work with a variety of final expense insurance carriers who will work with folks who have been diagnosed with Multiple Sclerosis.
-And these carriers not only offer affordable premiums, but they can also provide you with same day coverage.
+You see, we work with various final expense insurance carriers who will work with folks who have been diagnosed with Multiple Sclerosis.
+And these carriers not only offer affordable premiums, but they can also provide you with same-day coverage.

-On a personal note, a dear family friend of mine (I will keep his name confident), suffers from MS. Even with his condition, over the years he has joined our friends and family on countless camping trips.
-He is a true woodsman and an avid fisher.
+On a personal note, a dear family friend of mine suffers from MS. Even with his condition, he has joined our friends and family on countless camping trips over the years.
+He is a true woodsman and an avid fisherman.
 He has never let Multiple Sclerosis hold him back from his passions.

 Multiple Sclerosis is not a health condition we are unfamiliar with.
-In this article we will comprehensively go over getting final expense insurance for someone with Multiple Sclerosis.
+In this article, we will comprehensively go over getting final expense life insurance for MS patients.

 Multiple Sclerosis is a health condition that is treated differently by various final expense insurance companies.

 You see, having Multiple Sclerosis doesn’t prohibit you from getting an affordable burial insurance policy when you work with a company like Insurance for Final Expense.